originallyus/Logitech-Z906/README.md

 # ESP Wiring Diagram

 These pins are **NOT** 5V tolerant.

-If you are using Arduino UNO, MEGA, etc use a **Logic Level Converter** to convert 5V logic signals to 3.3V.
+If you are using Arduino UNO, MEGA, etc... you need to use a **Logic Level Converter** to convert 5V logic signals to 3.3V.

 |ESP Pin||DE-15 Pin|Description|
 |---|---|---|---|